corey-richardson/microbit-data-logger/README.md

 - [x] Need to verify if micro:bit will work on work laptop.
     > :red_circle: Works with USB R/W permissions, not with Read Only Permissions.
 May have to use non-networked laptops OR the BBC micro:bit app.

+- [ ] If the students are going to do data analysis via Excel, it will have to be installed for them onto a non-networked laptop.
+Same applies if they want to use Python or Matlab etc.

 ---

 ## Relevant Practice Projects